Unsupervised identification of rat behavioral motifs across timescales: Results

-In previous experimental investigations using the restrainer paradigm (the experimental setup in the current study), prosocial behaviors between rats were studied\cite{bartal2011empathy,bartal2014pro,bartal2016anxiolytic,shan2016rodent}.
-In short, if the free rat in the arena opens the restrainer door and releases the trapped rat, this is determined to be a prosocial act (validity of this claim was demonstrated in \cite{bartal2016anxiolytic}).
-Further, in these investigations, a free rat is designated an ``opener'' if it opens from the trapped rat three times in a row among 12 testing sessions.
-We can likewise classify the sessions used in the current study into those of openers (N=63) and those of non-openers (N=105).
-Importantly, rats were classified into the two categories in an analysis independent of the current one.
+In previous investigations using the restrainer paradigm (the experimental setup in the current study), prosocial behaviors between rats were studied \cite{bartal2011empathy,bartal2014pro,bartal2016anxiolytic,shan2016rodent, carvalheiro2019helping, tomek2019effects}.
+In short, if the free rat in the arena opens the restrainer door and releases the trapped rat repeatedly, this is determined to be a prosocial act.
+Further, in these investigations, a free rat is designated an “opener” if it opens from the trapped rat three times in a row among 12 testing sessions.
+We used the same paradigm and criterion to classify sessions used in the current study into those of openers ("prosocial rats", $N=63$) and those of non-openers ("non-prosocial rats", $N=105$).
+Importantly, behaviors analyzed here were recorded from a different paradigm where the restrainer could not be opened.
+Thus, door-opening was not present in our dataset and could not serve as a feature to distinguish prosocial and non-prosocial rats.

-Next, we asked if rats of different levels of prosociality have diverging behavioral motif usage, transition dynamics, and spatial heterogeneities.
-In terms of motif usage, we again ranked the motifs by overall usage, with motif \#1 being the mostly frequently used motif overall.
-We then divided the sessions into those of openers and those of non-openers, and compared the usage between groups for each session.
+We asked if prosocial and non-prosocial rats showed different behavioral motif usage and transitions.
 We used Student's t test for significance and Bonferroni correction to counter multiple comparison error.
-Among 1-sec motifs, four are used significantly differently different between the two groups (motifs \#1 and \#7, p<0.01; motifs \#6 and \#27, p<0.05; after Bonferroni correction; Fig. \ref{fig:Motif-usage-and} (a)).
-Similarly, we found that openers and non-openers have different transition dynamics (Fig. \ref{fig:Motif-usage-and} (b)-(e)).
+Among 1-sec motifs, four are used significantly differently between the two groups (Fig.\ref{fig:opener nonopener} (a).
+Motifs are numbered by frequency. motifs \#1 and \#7, $p<0.01$; motifs \#6 and \#27, $p<0.05$; after Bonferroni correction).
+Similarly, we found that prosocial and non-prosocial rats have different transition probabilities (Fig.\ref{fig:opener nonopener}(b)).
+The spatial dependence of motif usage also differed between the two groups (data not shown).
+These results suggest that the motifs could serve as a behavioral signature of traits.